hakantektas/crypto-ht/README.md

   npm run getSymbol
 ```

-📊 Displaying Results:** The script prints the symbols and RSI values of coins with RSI below 29.
+📊 Displaying Results:** The script prints the symbols and RSI values of coins with RSI below 29 and RSI value rising above 80 on the daily timeframe.
 🚀 **Technologies Used**

 This script is written in Python 3 and built with a GPT-3 based helper provided by  [OpenAI](https://openai.com/)